 Technology surrounds us in our daily lives, but fewer applications than healthcare truly showcase the crescent of our collective problem-solving ability.
 Healthcare affects us all.
 This is evidenced in many ways from seeks a life-saving cure for their young, a performance athlete seeks to extend their career another 5 years, or someone simply leveraging the latest in nutritional products for better longevity.

 While goals and desires may vary, we continue to seek a better quality of life through our collective use of technology.
-These are some of the latest healthcare technologies that stand to improve our lives even further.
+These are some of the latest healthcare technologies like Zegami that stand to improve our lives even further.

 AI stands to be the most influential technological development in human history.
 More so even than the computers on which AI courses, this approach to solving modern problems is quickly earning its lofty reputation.